Painted Bunting

 The Bird Genoscape partnered with numerous collaborators to develop high-resolution molecular markers to identify breeding populations of Painted Buntings in North America.
 We scanned the genomes of 131 individuals from 26 sampling locations across the Painted Bunting breeding range in the United States to identify population structure.
 In total, we’ve identified the existence of 4 genetically distinct populations of Painted Buntings – Central (blue), Louisiana (yellow), Texas and Mexico (orange), and East Coast (purple).
 These 4 populations can serve as the foundation for Painted Bunting conservation and management.

-Our work is ongoing with the Painted Bunting, as we continue to collect additional samples across the wintering grounds to hopefully be able to discern where the Texas and Mexico (orange) breeding population over winters.
+Our work is ongoing with the Painted Bunting, as we continue to collect additional samples across the wintering grounds to hopefully be able to discern where the southern Texas and Mexico (orange) breeding population spend the winter.

 Contina A, Bossu CM, Allen D, Wunder MB, & KC Ruegg.
 2023.
 Genetic and ecological drivers of molt in a migratory bird.
 Scientific Reports 13: 814.